 Darapsa myron WO, the Virginia Creeper Sphinx or the Grapevine Sphinx

-This moth is recorded on the U.S.G.S. site for Suffolk County
+This moth is not recorded on the U.S.G.S. site for Richmond County

 It is widely reported as far north as southern Maine.
 If you have the